It was winter the winter of 2015. It was cold. And things had changed for the worse.

-Then the day came and Pets Alive trapped the 9 cats and got them to the safety of our sanctuary.
-The cats were spay/neutered and received appropriate vaccinations and care.
-The TNR volunteers started naming the bunch after musicians.
+Pets Alive trapped the 9 cats and after their spay/neuter surgeries, the TNR volunteers started naming the bunch after musicians.
 Iggy, originally for Iggy Azalea, turned into Iggy Pop once it was known he was a boy.
 He was scared, just like the others, but eventually, he made his way into “the big house” with the other cats available for adoption.
 There, he joined the Library crew but he would cower, run and hide when approached.
-But there was one thing that Iggy always loved – food – so he ate well!
+But there was one thing that Iggy always loved – food!
+So he ate well.

 Fast forward to the summer of 2016.
 Iggy and his friends were getting a bit friendlier – and allowed a pat on the head now and again.
 Then one day, something just clicked!
 We were able to pet Iggy without him backing away!
 Eventually, he got comfortable with belly rubs.
 We knew it was just a matter of time before he’d be adopted.

 The beginning of November 2016 proved to be that day.
 After 2 hours of searching the house, his adopter decided he was the one.
 He walked into the carrier and away he went to what we thought would be his forever home.
 We received a picture of him on her lap about 5 days later and we all smiled.
 A year and a half of care, love and patience had paid off for our 2 ½ year old Iggy.